Macronutrients explained

 Energy density: why it matters

 One gram of fat provides more than double the energy of a gram of protein or carbohydrate.
-This doesn't mean you should avoid fats, but you should dose them carefully.
+This doesn't mean fats should be avoided, but they should be measured carefully.
 Ultra-processed foods often combine fats and sugars, which increases calorie density without providing lasting satiety.

 Understanding energy density allows for more informed choices: preferring foods rich in water and fiber (vegetables, fruit) helps you feel full with fewer calories, while dense foods (nuts, oils) should be consumed in measured portions.